 (e) A successor trustee need not examine the records and acts of any prior trustee and may retain or dispose of existing Trust assets, subject to Sections 5 and 6 hereof.
 A successor trustee shall not be responsible for and shall indemnify and defend the successor trustee from any claim or liability resulting from any action or inaction of any prior trustee or from any other past event, or any condition existing at the time it becomes successor trustee.

-(f) The compensation of any trustee from time to time acting hereunder may be changed by mutual agreement of such trustee, and a majority of the trust beneficiaries.
+(f) The compensation of any trustee from time to time acting hereunder may be changed by mutual agreement of such trustee.

 Section 9.
 Amendment or Termination.

-(a) This Trust Agreement may not be amended except pursuant to the unanimous written consent of and all Trust beneficiaries; provided, however, that in no event may this Trust Agreement be amended to provide for any payment to, or for the benefit of,
+(a) This Trust Agreement may not be amended except pursuant to the unanimous written consent of a majority of the Trust beneficiaries; provided, however, that in no event may this Trust Agreement be amended to provide for any payment to, or for the benefit of, any one other than the Trust beneficiaries.

-(b) This Trust shall not terminate until the date on which all Trust assets have been applied to the Payments, provided, however, that:

-(i) if at any time all Payments reflected on the then current Payment Schedule have been made and the aggregate principal of the Trust together with any accrued income on hand is less than one hundred thousand dollars and zero cents ($100,000.00), this Trust shall terminate and the Trust assets, net of any fees and expenses in connection with such termination, shall be distributed to the
+(b) This Trust shall not terminate until the date on which all Trust assets have been applied to the Payments, provided, however, that if at any time all Payments reflected on the then current Payment Schedule have been made and no further Payments are due or payable, this Trust shall terminate and the Trust assets, net of any fees and expenses in connection with such termination, shall be distributed to the Company and its affiliates in proportion to their respective interests in the sub trusts.

-(ii) if this Trust shall be in existence on the date which is twenty-one (21) years after the death of the last to die of the descendents of Joseph P. Kennedy who are living on the date hereof, then this Trust shall then terminate and all unpaid Payment amounts shown on the then current Payment Schedule (whether or not payment is then due) shall be paid to the designated Trust beneficiaries thereof who are then active employees of the Company or any of its Affiliates and, after such payments, the Trust assets (net of any fees and expenses in connection with such termination) shall be distributed to theMNabisco Foundation.

 Section 10.
 Miscellaneous.